 Let’s Meet is a one day information event which includes a key note speaker, a series of workshops and time for attendees to mingle and meet others affected.
 The day is free to attend.

-This year Dr Tracie Miles (Gynaecology Oncology Nurse Specialist, Royal United Hospital, Bath) will give our keynote presentation on sex and relationships after a diagnosis of cervical cancer.
+At Let's Meet 2014, Dr Tracie Miles (Gynaecology Oncology Nurse Specialist, Royal United Hospital, Bath) and Lynn Holmes (Gynaecology Oncology Nurse Specialist and sex therapist) gave our keynote presentation on life after a diagnosis of cervical cancer.